angx-system/angeliax/WALKTHROUGH-commons.md

 ### Partnering with Sfax

-The Sfax base steward has read twelve months of Fatima's record and judged it sound.
-Both stewards exchange base addresses.
+The Sfax base steward has read twelve months of Fatima's record and judged it sound; farm-mornag's steward does the same with Sfax's own collection.

-One base proposes.
-The other accepts.
-Both sides log the event independently.
-Both keypairs sign the handshake.
+Both cite specific entries from each other's history, sign, and log the handshake independently.

 farm-mornag is now a verified base, its collection reachable through the partner chain.